Wild Lives Forest School

 We are fully insured Level 3 Forest School Leaders, with enhanced DBS disclosures and Level 3 paediatric First Aid qualifications.
 We are approved Therapeutic Forest Practitioners and we are trained in mental health first aid, safeguarding, food safety and data protection.
 We have spent our careers working with children and have a wealth of experience in primary school teaching and play work.
 We follow the Forest School ethos and principles for good practice (see https://www.forestschoolassociation.org/what-is-forest-school/) and love nurturing the innate drive to play, learn and connect to the natural world.

-We are supported by our wonderful assistant, Zoe, who is a mum of three and a qualified primary school teacher.
+We are supported by our wonderful assistant, Zoe, who is trainee forest school leader, mum of three and a qualified primary school teacher.
 Before becoming a teacher Zoe spent five seasons working as an instructor at summer camps and outdoor education centres in both the UK and abroad.
 Zoe loves to observe children gaining self-confidence in the outdoors and believes every child should have the opportunity to benefit from these experiences.